New, recent and upcoming

 May 26, 2023

-I am proud to announce the completion of my second CD!
+I am proud to announce the release of my second CD!

 The CD was released on the Canadian Music Centre's Centrediscs label, on May 26, 2023.
-It was also released on Spotify, iTunes, and other popular music streaming sites.
+It was also simultaneously released on several popular music-streaming sites.

-To purchase, a real, physical, shiny disc, with a hole in the centre, see here.
+· To purchase, a real, shiny disc, with a hole in the centre, see here.

 The CD was released on the Canadian Music Centre's Centrediscs label, on May 26, 2023.
-It was also released on Spotify, iTunes, and other popular music streaming sites.
+It was also simultaneously released on several popular music-streaming sites.

-To purchase, a real, physical, shiny disc, with a hole in the centre, see here.
+· To purchase, a real, shiny disc, with a hole in the centre, see here.

 Blake's "Seasons" in Vancouver